 The Meatery is an excellent choice if you or someone in your party is celiac or has a lot of allergies.
 They follow a special process and use a dedicated grill to prepare orders for celiac customers, and the staff is trained to ask customers about dietary restrictions.
 All the cookies and brownies sold at the front counter are gluten-free.

 The food is still excellent even if you have no allergy issues.
-My shredded beef sandwich with a small salad was perfect for a small lunch, and my husband enjoyed his chicken sandwich with a substantial portion of homemade French fries.
+My shredded beef sandwich with a small salad was perfect for a small lunch, and my husband enjoyed his chicken sandwich with a substantial portion of homemade French fries which were very good as well.

 The Meatery is open Monday through Friday from 11:00 am to 10:30 pm, and on Saturday and Sunday from 10:00 am to 10:30 pm.
 Seating is available inside and outside, and parking is available on-site and along the street.